scikit-learn/enhancement_proposals/slep010/proposal.rst

 In most cases, the attribute exists only once ``fit`` has been called, but there are exceptions (see below).

-A new common check is added: it makes sure that for most esitmators, the ``n_features_in_`` attribute does not exist until ``fit`` is called, and that its value is correct.
+A new common check is added: it makes sure that for most estimators, the ``n_features_in_`` attribute does not exist until ``fit`` is called, and that its value is correct.